Medical Negligence Claims

 A 45 year-old woman, received £40,000 by way of an out of court settlement for the severe damage sustained to her left ureter following a hysterectomy operation in 1997.
 She suffered from regular bouts of pyelonephritis and was unable to continue working full-time.

 The claimant, a 21-year-old woman, received £450,000 for the internal injuries sustained during a heart repair operation (when she was 6 years old) in May 1986.
 The claimant underwent a heart repair operation at hospital and during surgery, the claimant's aorta was ruptured, causing injuries which worsened her condition.

-If you believe you have a claim of clinical negligence call the R. James Hutcheon Solicitors, the Clinical Negligence Specialists on 0151 724 7121 or complete our contact form and we will be in touch within the hour or whatever time is preferable on your form.
+If you believe you have suffered due to the malpractice of your medical professional, get in contact with us, R. James Hutcheon Solicitors, the Clinical Negligence Specialists on 0151 724 7121 or complete our contact form and we will be in touch within the hour or whatever time is preferable on your form.

 We carry over 20 years experience in dealing with Medical Negligence cases, we pride ourselves on our ability to constantly deliver for our clients.
 Get in contact with Leading Liverpool Medical Negligence Solicitors now.